Operating Hours & Seasons

 Utah Side of the Monument

-Summer access to the Quarry Exhibit Hall is by shuttle bus only from 9:30 am to 5:00 pm.
-If you arrive prior to 9:30 am, you will be allowed to drive your personal vehicle to the quarry.
-The access road closes to uphill traffic at 9:30 and shuttles depart from the visitor center every 15 minutes from 9:30 a.m. to 5:00 p.m.
-The last bus leaving the Quarry Exhibit Hall departs at 5:30 p.m. for the return to the visitor center.
+Access to the Quarry Exhibit Hall in the busy season is by shuttle bus from 9:30 am to 5:00 pm.
+If you arrive between 8:00 and 9:25 am, you may drive your personal vehicle to the quarry.
+The access road closes to uphill traffic at 9:25 a.m. and shuttles depart from the visitor center every 15 minutes from 9:30 a.m. to 5:00 p.m.
+The last shuttle leaving the Quarry Exhibit Hall departs at 5:30 p.m. for the return to the visitor center.

-Visitors with accessibility needs should inquire at the information desk at the visitor center for directions on how to access the Quarry Exhibit Hall.
+Visitors with accessibility needs, or those who are traveling with pets, should inquire at the information desk at the visitor center for directions on how to access the Quarry Exhibit Hall in their personal vehicle.

-Due to both lower visitation and reduced staffing levels during our off season, access to the quarry is by car caravans.
-Visitors drive their personal vehicle to the quarry, following the ranger.
-Rangers lead car caravans to the exhibit hall at the following times:
+Due to both lower visitation and reduced staffing levels in the Fall, Winter and Spring, access to the Quarry Exhibit Hall is by car caravans at set times each day.
+Visitors begin at the Quarry Visitor Center and drive their personal vehicle to the Quarry Exhibit Hall, following the ranger.
+Car caravans depart the Quarry Vistor Center at the following times:

 Colorado Side of the Monument